 Haunted houses are universally appealing — anyone keen on a few harmless scares gets a rush from their simulated danger.
 McKamey Manor in Summertown, Tennessee, however, may have crossed the line.

 Russ McKamey’s haunted house requires both a doctor’s note and and a signature on a 40-page waiver to enter.
 McKamey even originally offered a $20,000 prize for completing the challenge — but not a single person ever succeeded in winning it.

 Most lasted just a few minutes before begging to leave.

 While this might initially seem like McKamey managed to develop the scariest haunted house in America — if not the scariest haunted house in the world — thousands of people beg to differ.
 A Change.org petition with more than 170,000 signatures claims it’s not an extreme haunted house — but a violent “torture chamber under disguise.”

 Go inside McKamey Manor, the controversial “extreme haunted house” in Tennessee.

 How McKamey Manor Became The Scariest Haunted House In America

 McKamey Manor is the brainchild of Russ McKamey, a former Navy seaman turned wedding singer turned haunted house enthusiast.
 He started his haunted house in San Diego before pulling up stakes and moving his operation to Tennessee.

 There, he offers guests an all-immersive “extreme” haunted house experience.
 For the price of a bag of dog food — McKamey is an animal lover with five dogs — guests can try to endure the McKamey Manor experience.

 There are a couple of ground rules, however.
 All participants must be at least 21 years old (or 18 with parental approval), complete a physical, pass a background check, be screened by Facebook, FaceTime, or phone, have proof of medical insurance, and pass a drug test.

-Participants must also read aloud, and sign, a 20-plus-page legal waiver.
+Participants must also read aloud and sign a 40-page legal waiver.
 But this isn’t just any legal waiver.
 It’s packed with possible scenarios that range from pulling out someone’s teeth to shaving their head to having their fingers shoved in mouse traps.